-On September 29, 2022, the AFA Art Collection will celebrate its 50th Anniversary.
+On September 29, 2022, we marked the 50th Anniversary of the AFA Art Collection.
 As part of the celebrations, we are sharing snippets from the history of the collection.
 Learn more about the celebrations!

 By Erin McDonald (former Manager of the AFA Art Collection) and Gail Lint

 50 years ago, the Government of Alberta set aside $50,000 to fund annual art acquisition – a relatively small pebble dropped into the pond of Alberta’s finances.
 But the ripples from that pebble continue today through the AFA Art Collection, one of the strongest, most active provincial Art collections in Canada.

 Beginning in 1972, the Alberta Art Foundation (AAF) Collection was proposed as an opportunity to support and encourage Alberta artists by purchasing original works, as well as creating a legacy collection for the people of Alberta.
 (The AAF was the first of three government arts foundations that were eventually amalgamated to form the AFA in 1991.
 Learn more about the creation of the AFA.)

 To commemorate the creation of the collection, Minister Horst A. Schmid was the first donor of original artwork to the collection: Portrait of Don Getty, a print featuring former Alberta Premier Don Getty’s Edmonton Elks (formerly "Eskimos") player card.
 The artwork received the inaugural accession number, 1972.001.001.

 Portrait of Don Getty, Unknown Artist

 The collection began to grow after that initial donation, through the generosity of a number of donors, including artists Janet Mitchell and James and Marion Nicoll.
 The Nicolls were enthusiastic supporters of the collection for many years, including a 1981 donation of 421 artworks by both themselves and others represented in their permanent collection, including a landscape painting, by their peer Ted Faiers.